doctea/drum2musocv/README.md

-Fix problem where BPM guesser doesn't reset when stopped? - done i think Fix problem with lights staying on when sequencer stopped? - seems to be resolved first beat is missing when starting playback.. seems to think it starts from step 1?. -done for both playback and internal, i think !
+Fix problem where BPM guesser doesn't reset when stopped? - done i think Fix problem with lights staying on when sequencer stopped? - seems to be resolved first beat is missing when starting playback.. seems to think it starts from step 1?. -done for both playback and internal, i think ! echo euclidian output back to host so that we can record the midi or reuse it on other instruments etc Better syncing of envelopes to midi clock ?
+Make modulation configurable per-stage, eg only wobble during release